HridayHegde/command-buttons/README.md

 ### Screenshots

-The mod works seamlessly in both game modes:
+The mod works seamlessly in both game modes with the new horizontal icon-based design:
-- **Survival Mode**: Buttons appear as clickable widgets
+- **Survival Mode**: 6 square buttons with custom icons arranged horizontally
-- **Creative Mode**: Buttons integrate cleanly with the creative inventory
+- **Creative Mode**: Same clean icon buttons that integrate perfectly with the creative inventory

+### Custom Icons & Tooltips

+The buttons now support **16x16 pixel custom icons** with helpful tooltips:
+- **Beautiful icons**: Custom pixel-art icons that match Minecraft's aesthetic
+- **Helpful tooltips**: Hover over any button to see what it does
+- **Minecraft-style**: Icons are rendered at the perfect size for the square button design
+- **Horizontal layout**: Buttons are now arranged horizontally for better space usage
+- **User-friendly**: Even with custom icons, tooltips make functionality clear

+**Icon Requirements:**
+- Format: PNG with transparency support
+- Size: 16x16 pixels
+- Style: Pixel art
+- Location: `src/main/resources/assets/commandbuttons/textures/gui/buttons/`

 ## Installation